ShohelAlMahmudDev/JavaScript/README.md

-If you want to learn java script you should follow all the steps accordingly
+If you want to learn java script you should follow all the following steps.

 Step 1: Variables
 <br/>